 Our Green Gang program, which is run at lunchtimes, involves students in understanding the processes of growing food in an organic way.
-We learn how to deal with pests, how to nourish our soil and how to promote strong plant growth.
+We learn how to deal with pests, how to nourish our soil, and how to promote strong plant growth.
 By participating in planting and cropping, our students are shown the value of fresh food and the work that goes into producing it.
 Students learn about and help care for the chickens which are part of our Green Gang area.
-Through this process they develop an understanding about the needs of the chickens, how to maintain the habitat and things which impact on the health of the chickens.
+Through this process, they develop an understanding of the needs of the chickens, how to maintain the habitat, and things which impact on the health of the chickens.

 Sustainable activities students participate in include: